spirit01/ensemble-fit_docker_version/README.rst

 Ensemble-fit
 ===========================================

-:Date: $Date: 2016-09-25 21:40:17 +0000 (Fri, 26 Feb 2016) $
 :Copyright: This document has been placed in the public domain.

 .. contents::
 .. sectnum::

 This manual is for testing script, which compare ensemble and several other methods: EOM, MultiFoxs a MES.
-More information about each methods:
+More information about each methods is on the website:
  :EOM: https://www.embl-hamburg.de/biosaxs/manuals/eom.html
  :MultiFoxs: https://modbase.compbio.ucsf.edu/multifoxs/help.cgi?type=about
  :MES: http://bl1231.als.lbl.gov/saxs_protocols/mes.php

 The following sections briefly describe the testing script and the detail steps required to run the testing script.
+Testing directory also contains training data from MD.

 Docker image for ensemble-fit
 ==========
-Program **ensemble-fit** and testing script are available in docker image **ensemble**.
+Program **ensemble-fit** , testing script and data are available in docker image **ensemble** on DockerHub.
 Manual for running image ensemble is below:

-Download all IMP 2.9.0. libraries for Fedora 28 from https://integrativemodeling.org/download-linux.html

-- wget https://integrativemodeling.org/2.9.0/download/IMP-2.9.0-1.fc28.x86_64.rpm -P {your_path}/ensemble-fit_docker_version/dependences/IMP/

-- wget https://integrativemodeling.org/2.9.0/download/IMP-python3-2.9.0-1.fc28.x86_64.rpm -P {your_path}/ensemble-fit_docker_version/dependences/IMP/

-- wget https://integrativemodeling.org/2.9.0/download/IMP-mpich-2.9.0-1.fc28.x86_64.rpm -P {your_path}/ensemble-fit_docker_version/dependences/IMP/

-- wget https://integrativemodeling.org/2.9.0/download/IMP-devel-2.9.0-1.fc28.x86_64.rpm -P {your_path}/ensemble-fit_docker_version/dependences/IMP/

-Program **GAJOE** can donwload only with permision and create an account.
+Program **GAJOE** can donwload only with permision and an account on website.
 If you want to use GAJOE in your analysis, download ATSAS in version 2.8.4. for openSUSE-42.
 Otherwise set value for Gajoe to -1 in confing.ini.
+GAJOE is not part of basic ensemble and it is neccessary to build new image from ensemble with this extenstion.

  - Download ATSAS from https://www.embl-hamburg.de/biosaxs/download.html
  - wget ATSAS-2.8.4-1.SUSE-42.x86_64.rpm to {your_path}/ensemble-fit_docker_version/dependences/

-**Verify that you have a docker running and create docker image:**
-(You can use sudo or docker group).

-- sudo docker build -t ensamble .

-**run docker image:**

-- sudo docker run --rm -ti ensamble bash

 Program ensemble-fit is saved in directory /home/ensemble-fit/.
 Testing script is in ensemble-test directory.
 In /home/weights/ is program MES.
 MultiFoxs is part of IMP libraries.

-Examples
+Parametrs of testing scripts
 ========
 Script for SAXS curve is in **make_saxs_curves** directory and has a several options
  - -d directory with pdb files